Serge Arnaud Aka

-Serge Arnaud Aka (born 16 November 1994) is an Ivorian professional footballer who plays as a midfielder for Turkish club Altay.
+Serge Arnaud Aka (born 16 November 1994) is an Ivorian professional footballer who plays as a midfielder for Egyptian club National Bank of Egypt.

-Professional career
+Club career

 Aka began his senior career with the Ivorian clubs Satellite, Africa Sports, Bouaké and ASEC Mimosas.
 He moved to Tunisia with CS Sfaxien in 2018.
 He joined El Gouna in the Egyptian Premier League on 2 January 2019.
 On 4 August 2021, he transferred to the Turkish club Altay, as they were newly promoted into the Süper Lig.

 International career

 Aka was called up to the Ivory Coast national team for a pair of friendlies in May 2021.